- INTERPOL Lilongwe

-- To provide investigative support to local and foreign investigators in tackling national and transnational crimes;
+- provide investigative support to domestic, regional and international investigations into national and transnational crime;

-To serve as a platform permitting local investigators and law enforcement agencies to :
+serve as a platform permitting domestic law enforcement to :

 - access critical information on latest developments and trends in cross-border crime;

-- Coordination of local, regional and international police operations, training sessions and workshops aimed at fighting crime;
+- coordinate local, regional and international police operations, training sessions and law enforcement workshops;

-- Capacity building and boosting INTERPOL awareness at national level.
+- contribute towards national police capacity building programmes and raise awareness about INTERPOL at national level.

 - Illegal firearm trafficking and related cases;